IBM-ICP4D/monitoring-utils/docs/Prometheus.md

 The above references the CPU limit value for the entire platform.

-## Setup to enable Prometheus scraping
+## Setup prometheus endpoint scraping

 1. **Metrics endpoint**